 Students interested in emphasizing computational aspects of Data Science can choose the Computation Track, which requires the Introduction to Computer Science sequence.
 (See Computation Track below.)

-(i) A coherent three-quarter sequence in an independent domain of knowledge to which Data Science can be applied.
-This sequence can be in the natural sciences, social sciences, or humanities and sequences in which earlier courses are prerequisites for advanced ones are encouraged.
+(i) A coherent set of three courses in an independent domain of knowledge to which Data Science can be applied.
+This set can be in the natural sciences, social sciences, or humanities and sequences in which earlier courses are prerequisites for advanced ones are encouraged.
 Each of the three should be a course at the 20000 level or higher that counts toward a major in the natural sciences, social sciences, or humanities.
 Courses in STAT, CMSC, or MATH or courses that focus on methods (mathematical, computational, or statistical) may not be used for this requirement.

 (ii) One of the required electives must be in the field of Machine Learning or its applications, e.g., CMSC 25700 Natural Language Processing, CMSC 25025 Machine Learning and Large-Scale Data Analysis, or CMSC 25440 Machine Learning in Medicine .